-Locate the template file where you want to insert the signup form; usually
+Locate the template file where you want to insert the signup form.
+It’s usually

-After editing you’ll need to save the file and upload a fresh copy of your theme.
-The form is now visible on every post!
+After editing, save the file, upload a fresh copy of your theme, and (if you’re self-hosting) restart Ghost.
+The form’s now visible on every post!

 Setup an RSS to Email campaign

 It’s also possible to use the Mailchimp RSS-to-Email feature to generate automated newsletters of your latest content on Ghost, directly to your subscribers!

 Once you’ve created a new campaign, enter the RSS feed which you’d like to use to populate your newsletter content.
 Don’t forget: You can add

 /rss/ to most URLs in Ghost to get a custom RSS feed.
 Here are some demo examples: